Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week5.md

 ## dynamodb Security

-- According to ashis's video on dynamodb security best practices;
+- According to Ashish's video on dynamodb security best practices;

 Amazon dynamodb should only be In the AWS region that you are legally allowed to be holding user data in.